Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally
 Cost: 3 MP
 Duration: 1 round
 Effect: You move to the target ally's Zone.
-As long as you are in the same Zone as the target and conscious, that target has [Protection](#protection).
-If you fall unconscious at any point, this Ability ends.
-You also gain [Shield](#shield) equal to your [Vitality](#vitalitycapacity).
+If you are in the same Zone as the target and conscious, that target has [Protection](#protection).
+If you fall unconscious or are separated from you ally, this Ability ends.
+You also gain [Shield](#shield-x) equal to your [Vitality](#vitalitycapacity).
+You may choose to use Mobile Guard on yourself.
+In this case you gain Shield but do not provide Protection.
 Description: Moving forward and shielding an ally from harm.
 This could be as simple as rushing forward and blocking or as elaborate as short range teleportation.

 #### Pickup